lukerhansen/eye-code-pro/README.md

 stripe listen --forward-to localhost:3000/api/stripe/webhook
 ```

-## Features for Ophthalmologists
+## Features for Eye Care Professionals

 ### Code Database
-- Complete library of ophthalmology procedure codes
+- Complete library of ophthalmology and optometry procedure codes
 - Regular updates for new and modified codes
 - Cross-referenced with common diagnoses